elijahsawyers/TextBot/README.md

 Next, input the data you want to text line-by-line into the MESSAGE.txt file.

-Lastly, navigate to the directory with the script and run it.
+Lastly, navigate to the directory with the script and run it!

 ```sh
 osascript text_bot.applescript